GabrielGM93/Individual_Project1/README.md

 Then we define READER and DATA, separate our data with train_test_split, instantiate the model, in this case, Singular Value Decomposition (SVD), train it, once done we can make predictions, we also verify the RMSE and perform hyperparameter optimization.

+In the file recommendationsystem.ipynb, we can see the detailed procedures for both *`Exploratory Data Analysis-EDA`* and *`Recommendation system`*

 <br/>